oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 ### `ltx-video-ugc-product.json` — ComfyUI, LTX-2.3 product video (GPU)

-ComfyUI preloaded with LTX-2.3 for one fixed workflow (`workflows/ocean_ugc_product.json`): a product photo becomes a vertical 9:16 (720×1280) clip with camera motion and ambient audio, capped at the graph's 5 seconds (126 frames at 25 fps — trim longer voiceovers or raise the frame count). `entrypoint`/`commandFile` override to a bootstrap script (`ltx-video-ugc-bootstrap.sh`, inlined as `command[0]` at load time) that downloads the ~38 GiB weight set (LTX-2.3 22B fp8 checkpoint, Gemma-3-12B text encoder, two LoRAs, the x2 spatial upscaler) on first launch.
-Pick a persistent-storage bucket for this template: weights live under the bucket, so only the first launch pays the download, and generated clips are written to the bucket root (via ComfyUI's `--output-directory`) so the storage API's `listFiles` — which only lists the bucket's top-level files — can see them.
-Without a bucket the weights land inside the container and are lost on stop (in `/tmp`, not the bucket).
+A product photo becomes a 9:16 vertical clip (720×1280, 5 s) with camera motion and ambient audio, using the fixed workflow `workflows/ocean_ugc_product.json`.
+Needs a CUDA GPU with 48 GB+ VRAM.

+Pick a persistent-storage bucket: it holds ComfyUI's whole base directory, so the ~38 GiB weight set downloads only on the first launch, and clips are written to the bucket root where the storage API's `listFiles` (top-level files only) can see them.
+Without a bucket everything goes to `/tmp` and is lost on stop.

+### `ltx-video-ugc-multishot.json` — ComfyUI, LTX-2.3 multishot UGC reel (GPU)

+Same image and bucket behavior, but builds a 15-shot vertical reel (704×1280, 5 s per shot) with one consistent character, using `workflows/ocean_ugc_multishot.json`.

+Upload a character reference sheet, type one prompt per line into the shot-list box, then set ComfyUI's Queue **batch count to 15**.
+Each shot becomes its own queue item, cancellable individually from the queue panel.
+Clips save to the bucket root as `shot_00.mp4` ..
+`shot_14.mp4` for assembly in your own editor.

+The shot index wraps at the shot count, so a second batch in the same session starts again at line 0 rather than running off the end of the list.
+Update that count if you change the number of lines.

+## The shared bootstrap (`ltx-video-ugc-bootstrap.sh`)

-The bootstrap runs `main.py` directly from the image's read-only bundle with ComfyUI's own `--base-directory` flag, pointed at the bucket, so models/input/user/custom_nodes all live there and nothing is written under `/root`.
-This deliberately bypasses the image's entrypoint, which copies its bundle into `/root/ComfyUI` and therefore fails on hosts where the service container is not uid 0.
-Relocating `custom_nodes` also means the image's bundled ComfyUI-Manager is not loaded — this template ships one fixed workflow and installs no nodes at runtime.
+Both templates inline this script via `commandFile`.
+It runs ComfyUI from the image's read-only bundle with `--base-directory` pointed at the bucket, bypassing the image entrypoint, which writes to `/root/ComfyUI` and fails wherever the container is not uid 0.

-The workflow graph is delivered via userData: `COMFY_WORKFLOW_ID` (the workflow's id, e.g.
-`ocean_ugc_product`) plus `COMFY_WORKFLOW` (the graph JSON, gzipped then base64-encoded).
-The bootstrap writes it into a minimal custom-node pack named after that id — `custom_nodes/<id>/example_workflows/<id>.json` — which ComfyUI serves at `/api/workflow_templates/<id>/<id>.json`, so `?template=<id>&source=<id>` on the ComfyUI URL loads it directly.
-Naming the pack after the id is what lets the client build that link from the template alone, without either side hard-coding a path; `source` must be the module name, since ComfyUI resolves `source=all` only against its own core templates.
-The id therefore becomes a directory name, so its validation excludes dots (it is imported as a Python module).
-The graph is also copied into `user/default/workflows/`, where it appears in ComfyUI's Workflows sidebar as an ordinary saved workflow — no template-browser resolution or URL parameters needed, and the fallback if the deep link does not fire.
-Needs a CUDA GPU with 48 GB+ VRAM (LTX-2.3 22B fp8 + Gemma-3-12B encoder).

-### `ltx-video-ugc-testimonial.json` — ComfyUI, LTX-2.3 creator testimonial (GPU)

-Same image, bootstrap script, and bucket/weight-download behavior as `ltx-video-ugc-product.json` above (see that section for details), but with a different fixed workflow (`workflows/ocean_ugc_testimonial.json`, delivered via `COMFY_WORKFLOW_ID= ocean_ugc_testimonial` + `COMFY_WORKFLOW`): a creator photo plus a voice clip becomes a lip-synced vertical 9:16 (720×1280) testimonial, capped at the same 5 seconds (126 frames at 25 fps).
-Generated clips likewise land in the bucket root so the storage API can list them.
-Needs a CUDA GPU with 48 GB+ VRAM (LTX-2.3 22B fp8 + Gemma-3-12B encoder).
+The workflow arrives as userData (`COMFY_WORKFLOW_ID` + gzipped `COMFY_WORKFLOW`) and is installed at `custom_nodes/<id>/example_workflows/<id>.json`, which ComfyUI serves at `/api/workflow_templates/<id>/<id>.json` — so `?template=<id>&source=<id>` deep-links it.
+`source` must name the module; `source=all` only searches ComfyUI's own templates.
+It is also copied into `user/default/workflows/` so it appears in the Workflows sidebar.

+Weights are not listed here: the script downloads the HuggingFace URLs carried by the installed graph itself, so each template fetches only what it loads and a new workflow needs no change here.
+A template's `envVars` cannot drive this — nothing merges them into a service container (`SERVICE_START` has no template id; the container env comes only from `userData`).

 ### `automatic1111.json` — Stable Diffusion WebUI (A1111) (GPU)